-Head Start funds do not flow to school districts but instead to the community organizations that are the grantees.
+Head Start funds do not flow to school districts but instead to the 35 community organizations that are Minnesota's Head Start grantees.
 In Minnesota, the most common type of grantee is a community action program.

 Table 42: Head Start Revenue